What is RMO?

 The syllabus does not include calculus.

-The books that will help you to prepare for RMO can be found in the following link:
+The books that will help you to prepare for RMO are as follows:

 - Mathematical Circles: Russian Experience; Dmitri Fomin, Sergey Genkin, Ilia V. Itenberg